Comprehensive School Threat Assessment Guidelines Training

 What schools and districts will learn

-The Comprehensive School Threat Assessment Guidelines (CSTAG) explain the following:
+The Comprehensive School Threat Assessment Guidelines (CSTAG) training includes the following:

 - Rationale for a threat assessment;